Back by popular demand, Space Suite has just launched its second season on Knowledge Network.

 In between seasons of Space Suite, I was asked to give a presentation about my process for turning real space photography into simple, yet convincing 3d scenes.
 I ended up creating a short explainer video to accompany the presentation:

 Generally, programming on Knowledge is available for Canadian audiences only.
-But, an early demo reel I made for Space Suite got so much attention both at home and abroad (and even further abroad!), that a decision was made this time around to make our favourite episode available worldwide:
+But, an early demo reel I made for Space Suite got so much attention both at home and abroad (and even further abroad!), that a decision was made this time around to make more episodes available worldwide.

-In Canada, you can watch Space Suite for free online at Knowledge Network.
+In Canada, you can watch all of Space Suite for free online at Knowledge Network.

 Space Suite will also be screening every Thursday for the rest of the summer at Science World in Vancouver.